Baldmaster/Algorithms/wavetracing/README.md

   Some description to code:

-    Wavefront is a list of utmost points, after first iteration wavefront nodes are starting point neighbors.
+    Wavefront is a list of utmost points, after first iteration wavefront nodes are starting point neighbors, after second iteration wavefront nodes are free neighbors of those points and so on.
     Wave pointer traverses all wavefront nodes.
 If current node has a free neighbor then new node added to the head of wavefront list.
 After all sides of current point are checked, current node is deleted from wavefront list, obviously because it does not have any free neighbors already.
 After end of list is reached, new iteration starts from head of list, and so